bftjoe/bchess/README.md

 # bchess
 A UCI-compatible chess engine written in C++.

-For now it only supports CPUs with AVX2 and BMI2 instructions.
+It only supports CPUs with AVX2 and BMI2 instructions.
 Support for other architectures might be added in the future.

+bchess is based on [Belette by Vincent Bab](https://github.com/vincentbab/Belette)

 ## Compiling